 Suarez replied on 57 minutes with a brilliant individual effort to make it a two-goal game, but that simply stirred Flick’s men back into action.
 A sensational bit of wing play from Alphonso Davies set up Bayern’s fifth goal - scored by Kimmich - after 63 minutes.

 In the final 10 minutes Bayern rattled in three more.
 Philippe Coutinho - on loan at the German champions from Barcelona - had been sprung from the bench with 15 minutes to go.
 He set up one goal for Lewandowski before scoring the final two himself.

 Long before the end Barcelona seemed shellshocked, simply blown away by the pace and power of Bayern’s attack.

 Naturally a demolition of this type brought to mind another game that Müller had scored in: Germany’s 7-1 victory over host nation Brazil in the 2014 FIFA World Cup semi-final.

-But the Bayern attacker - who brought his career tally against Barcelona to six goals in five games - felt the performance in Portugal was even better.
+But the Bayern attacker - who brought his career tally against Barcelona at the time to six goals in five games - felt the performance in Portugal was even better.

 "In the win in Brazil we didn't have the same amount of control,” he said afterwards. ”Yes, we were good [in the World Cup semi-final] but tonight the way we dominated the game was brutal."